 Yes, part of our admission included a “meet and greet” with Joe himself.
 I have to admit, I had no idea what this really meant, but it was an event we will not forget for a very long time.
 Joe Nichols has mastered the art of enchantment with his fans and followers.

 Cold drinks and meeting friends

-Arriving early, Randy treated us to ice cold drinks to quench our thirst.
-The temperature was a balmy 85 degrees and humid.
+Arriving early, Randy treated us to ice-cold drinks to quench our thirst.
+The temperature was balmy 85 degrees and humid.
 There was a slight breeze.
 It kept us cool as it touched our sweating brow.
 The cold drink washed away the dust kicked up by the crowd in front of us at the fair.

 Our son introduced us to his friend and customer who graciously gave us the tickets.
 Randy, a local businessperson is very involved in his community and a solid family man, too.
 Watching him throughout the evening, you could see he has a true servant’s heart.
 He was constantly making sure everyone was having a good time, even giving up his personal seat.

 Crowd watching has always been a hoot for us.
 People from all lifestyles came to see Joe Nichols, a famous country singer, and performer.
 We saw cowboys and cowgirls right off the local ranches.
 Teenagers dressed in short shorts and cowboy boots gathered in circles excitedly chattering about the impending show.
 Business people from the community brought their parents, grandparents, and children, too.
 Grandma and grandpa held the hands of the little ones.
 One little girl even had small pink cowboy boots on.
 She was so adorable.
 People of all ages were ready to enjoy the sounds of country music.

 It was finally time for the concert to get started.
 The sun had set a few minutes earlier and now the stagehands cranked up the stage lights.
 The warm-up band, Curtis & Luckey had the crowd clapping their hands, swaying to the music in anticipation of the star of the show making his grand entrance.